 Office of Spiritual and Religious Life

 The Office of Spiritual and Religious Life partners with departments across campus to integrate aspects of spiritual wellness into the curriculum at Salem College.

 The Chaplain’s Office

 Rev. Dr. Aminah Bradford works with faculty who want to incorporate theological engagement of spirituality in health humanities courses and in the health leadership curriculum.
 Her office is located at the front entrance to the Little Chapel next to the Alumnae House.
 Rev. Dr. Bradford, can be reached by email at email@example.com.

 There are two spots on campus that are set aside for students, faculty, and staff to participate in spiritual reflection and thought.

-The Little Chapel is located between the Writing Center and Hanes Alumnae House.
+The Little Chapel is located between the Computer Lab and Hanes Alumnae House.
 Monthly worship services are held in Little Chapel and are open to the entire campus community.
 Little Chapel is also open each day for quiet time, prayer and meditation.
 Please feel free to take a few minutes and come rest and rejuvenate in this sacred space.